sajacl/DSA/README.md

 6. Graph
    6.1.
 Graph
    6.2.
 UndirectionalGraph
+7. Heaps (MinHeap, MaxHeap)
-7. Small test cases to understand data structures beter
+8. Small test cases to understand data structures beter

 ## How to contribute:
 No limitations at all, just do it >:D

 ## TODO:
-  1. Implement other tree data structures such as `BinarySearchTree`, `Heap`, `AVLTree`, etc..
+  1. Implement other tree data structures such as `BinarySearchTree`, `AVLTree`, etc..
   2. Implement Graphs
   3. Fix shallow copying
   4. Implement sort algorithms and other operations (e.g swap, reverese)